Teito Monogatari

-Widely regarded as the first mainstream novel to popularize onmyōdō and fūsui mythology in modern Japanese fiction, the work was a major success in its native country.
-It won the 1987 Nihon SF Taisho Award, sold over 5 million copies in Japan alone, inspired several adaptations as well as a long running literary franchise.
-Likewise its influence can still be felt to this day.
+The work is widely recognized as the first mainstream novel to popularize onmyōdō and feng shui mythology in modern Japanese fiction.
+It was a bestseller with over 5 millions copies sold in Japan alone.
+It won the 1987 Nihon SF Taisho Award, inspired several adaptations as well as a long running literary franchise.
+Likewise its influence can still be felt in many later works.

 Overview

 The work is a re-imagining of the 20th century of Tokyo as influenced by the occult.
 Most of the subject matter builds upon references to classic Japanese and Chinese folklore, although the centerpiece of the mythology is the legend of Taira no Masakado, a 10th-century warlord and ferocious onryo who was placated into a guardian kami through centuries of worship.

 The plot features many characters, both historical and fictional.
 Most of the narrative revolves around the cryptohistorical actions of Yasunori Katō, a mysterious former lieutenant of the Imperial Japanese Army who is himself a vengeful oni; a descendant of the people who rebelled against the Japanese Empire in ancient times.
 With an incredible knowledge of the supernatural and allies in China, Korea and Taiwan; Katō dedicates his life to crippling Tokyo, the seat of power of the modern Japanese Empire.
 His ruinous ambitions bring him into conflict with some of 20th century Japan's greatest minds including industrialist Eiichi Shibusawa, onmyoji Abe no Seimei's descendant Yasumasa Hirai, authors Koda Rohan and Izumi Kyoka; physicist Torahiko Terada, and author Yukio Mishima.
 The resulting conflict, involving science, magic and politics; spans 90 years of Japan's history.

 The story begins near the end of the Meiji period and ranges through the rest of the century.
 It reinvents major events such as the Great Kantō earthquake, the founding of Japan's first subway, the February 26 Incident, the firebombing raids, the signing of the 1960 US Security Pact, and the ritual suicide of Yukio Mishima.
 The narrative finally reaches its climax in 1998, the 73rd year of a fictional Shōwa period.